insertokername/custom-authlib/docs/index.rst

 It is designed from low level specifications implementations to high level frameworks integrations, to meet the needs of everyone.

-Authlib is compatible with Python3.6+.
+insertokname-authlib is compatible with Python3.6+.

 User's Guide
 ------------

-This part of the documentation begins with some background information about Authlib, and installation of Authlib.
+This part of the documentation begins with some background information about insertokname-authlib, and installation of insertokname-authlib.
 Then it will explain OAuth 1.0, OAuth 2.0, and JOSE.
 At last, it shows the implementation in frameworks, and libraries such as Flask, Django, Requests, HTTPX, Starlette, FastAPI, and etc.